 I think local government employees are the backbone of our communities.
 I have worked in three different local governments and love the people and the mission of public service.
 I also recognize the challenges.

-Human resource professionals are my kind of folks because they want to help and they are fascinated by people.
 Most of my career I served as a volunteer manager.
-Basically human resources, but without the pay and benefits.
-Leading volunteers taught me all about people, their motivations, communication styles, how to plan for turnover, and more.
+Leading volunteers taught me all about people, their motivations, communication styles, how to design effective meetings, and more.

 Are you facing challenges with getting staff to communicate with one another, share knowledge, or build strong working relationships?
 I am fascinated by these challenges and would love to chat.

 I’m passionate about this enough that I spent my nights and weekends studying how people relate to one another at work and how we can increase knowledge sharing and build strong workplace relationships.
 For my trouble I was granted a Master’s Degree in Organizational Development and Knowledge Management from George Mason University’s School of Public Policy.